top of page

 Our morning begins with free play and arts and craft.
 Children pursue their own wants and interests.
 They might scale the climbing frame, build a huge tower with blocks, or dress teddy bears and dolls.
 Friends get together to do a puzzle, cook a meal in our play kitchen, or take turns rolling the dice for a board game.

-Now, we have our morning snack of fruit, rice and oat cakes and water, then head outside to explore the fantastic nature around us.
+After morning circle we head outside to explore the fantastic nature around us.
 We love to walk in a lovely little forest nearby, where foxes and badgers live in big holes.
-We might meet a tiny mouse, feed grains to ducks and geese at the pond, and walk up towards the Downs, picking and eating wild blackberries as we go.
+We might meet a tiny mouse, feed the ducks and geese at the pond, and walk up towards the Downs along fields, picking wild blackberries as we go.

-After lunch we brush our teeth, the teachers guiding us with the help of songs.
+Then we brush our teeth, the teachers guiding us with the help of songs.

-We enjoy looking at the pictures and talking about the story.
 Finally, we sing our favourite ‘goodbye’ song and then it’s time to go home.

 bottom of page